GET IN TOUCH

 Garnishment Limits and Exemptions

-Georgia Wage Garnishment Calculation
+Consumer-Creditor Wage Garnishment Limits

-• Maximum withholding: Georgia wage garnishment laws allow up to 25 percent of a person’s disposable earnings or the amount exceeding 30 times the current federal minimum wage, whichever is less.
+For private judgment creditors, the Consumer Credit Protection Act limits withholding to 25 percent of a debtor's disposable earnings or the amount exceeding 30 times the current federal minimum wage, whichever is less.
+This federal law applies nationwide, including to consumer-creditor garnishments in Georgia.

-Federal Law and Exemptions
+Protected Benefits and Exemptions

 Special Protections for Income Types

-• Child support and alimony: Garnishment laws allow up to 50 percent of a worker’s disposable income if supporting another family, or 60 percent if not.
+Child support and alimony — Garnishment laws allow up to 50 percent of a worker's disposable income if supporting another family, or 60 percent if not.
 An additional 5 percent may apply for arrears over 12 weeks.

-• Federal student loans: The federal government may garnish money from wages without a court order.
-This can reach 15 percent of an individual’s earnings until the loan is repaid or consolidated.
+Federal student loans — The federal government may garnish money from wages without a court order.
+This can reach 15 percent of an individual's earnings until the loan is repaid or consolidated.

 How to Stop or Reduce a Wage Garnishment

 Debtors facing a wage garnishment order may seek relief through legal or administrative means.
 Timing is critical because money may be deducted from each pay period once garnishment begins.
-Several strategies exist to reduce the garnishment amount or stop it completely.

 Challenging the Court Judgment

-• Legal defense: Filing a defendant’s claim form allows the debtor to challenge the underlying judgment.
+Legal defense — Filing a defendant's claim form allows the debtor to challenge the underlying judgment.
 This may show the debt is incorrect, already paid, or legally unenforceable.

-• Court order review: A court judgment may be appealed under Georgia law.
+Court order review — A court judgment may be appealed under Georgia law.
 The debtor can stop the continuing garnishment by proving errors or invalid claims.

 Filing Bankruptcy

-• Automatic stay: Filing bankruptcy under federal law creates an automatic stay that stops most garnishment actions.
+Automatic stay — Filing bankruptcy under federal law creates an automatic stay that stops most garnishment actions.
 This applies to consumer debts and state taxes, but not always to unpaid child support.

-• Long-term outcome: While filing bankruptcy provides immediate debt relief, some obligations, such as back taxes or federal student loans, may survive and continue after the bankruptcy case ends.
+Long-term outcome — While filing bankruptcy provides immediate debt relief, some obligations, such as back taxes or federal student loans, may survive and continue after the bankruptcy case ends.

 Negotiating a Payment Plan

-• Debt relief advantage: A payment plan allows the debtor to manage basic living expenses more effectively while meeting state and federal legal obligations.
+Debt relief advantage — A payment plan allows the debtor to manage basic living expenses more effectively while meeting state and federal legal obligations.

 Relief Options for Taxpayers